 Prior to 1970, the Yolŋu women of north-east Arnhem Land would never have painted sacred themes on bark or larrakitj (the name given to hollow timber poles).
 Certainly not in their own right.
 However, in recent decades, a number of female artists have taken to these media, becoming renowned both nationally and internationally for daring and inventive works that challenge ancient tradition.
 The National Gallery of Victoria in Melbourne has been acquiring a selection of these works for more than two decades.
-Particularly those by women artists from the Yolŋu-run art centre, Buku-Larrngay Mulka, known simply as Buku.
-The NGV now holds one of the most significant collections of work by Yolŋu women artists, and ‘Bark Ladies: Eleven Artists from Yirrkala’ is the exhibition that will present these important pieces to the public this December.
+Particularly those by female artists from the Yolŋu-run art centre, Buku-Larrngay Mulka, known simply as Buku.
+The NGV now holds one of the most significant collections of work by Yolŋu women, and ‘Bark Ladies: Eleven Artists from Yirrkala’ is the exhibition that will present these important pieces to the public this December.

 ‘Bark Ladies’: An exhibition of work by the Yolŋu women of Arnhem Land to open at NGV